Bi-BitArt/HarvardX-ML-Portfolio/projects/JPBoostingTest/EXP6_Scenarios/exp6-1_external shock scenario/README.md

 has been **directly included** in this `/exp6_Scenarios` directory.

 - This ensures that all experiments in Section 6 can be **reproduced immediately and consistently**.

+- ​To begin the simulation and reproduce the key findings, please execute code6-1_Startup first.